mattkolega/mattkolega.github.io/src/index.md

+---
+layout: baseLayout.tsx
+title: Matthew Kolega | Software Developer
+---
-# G'day, I'm Matt 👋
+# G'day 👋, I'm Matt

 I'm a software developer from Australia with a passion for solving complex problems and exploring new technologies.

 I hold a degree in computer science and am currently working as a web developer, where I primarily use WordPress and PHP.
 Beyond my job, I'm also proficient in C++, JavaScript/TypeScript and Python.

 This site is made with **Lume** which is a flexible framework that allows me to make easy updates and expansions in the future.